 Choices: Ⓐ 140 Ⓑ 130 ⬤ 120 Ⓓ 170 Ⓔ 160

-While the goal of building an AI that can master abstraction, synthesis, and logic — the same qualities prized in human mathematicians — is old, the tools of this race are new and in constant evolution.
-Here are some of the techniques that improved the performance of large language models (LLMs) on mathematical reasoning.
+While the goal of building an AI that can master mathematics is old, the tools of this race are new and in constant evolution.
+Below are a few techniques that have improved the performance of large language models (LLMs) on mathematical reasoning.

-Fine-tuning builds on pre-trained models by adapting them to specific tasks using curated datasets, refining their performance in a targeted domain.
+Fine-Tuning: Fine-tuning builds on pre-trained models by adapting them to specific tasks using curated datasets, refining their performance in a targeted domain3.
 In mathematical reasoning, fine-tuning often leverages datasets containing competition-level questions like AIME and MATH to instill problem-solving techniques relevant to human mathematicians.

-Chain-of-thought prompting revolutionized AI reasoning by encouraging models to “show their work”.
+Chain-of-Thought (CoT): Chain-of-thought prompting revolutionized AI reasoning by encouraging models to “show their work”4.
 Instead of asking for a direct answer, models are prompted to walk through each step of the reasoning process.
 By breaking down problems into a sequence of logical steps, models achieve far greater transparency and accuracy.

-Program-Aided Language Models (PAL) integrate code execution with natural language reasoning to tackle complex problems.
+Program-aided Language Models (PAL):: Program-Aided Language Models (PAL)5 integrate code execution with natural language reasoning to tackle complex problems.
 Instead of generating text-based solutions, these models translate questions into executable programs that calculate answers, ensuring logical consistency and correctness.

 Artificial Intelligence Mathematical Olympiad Prize